Contact us

 - what support you have in place

-- what care you are currently receiving for your mental health (for example, if you have support from mental health services).
+- what care and or support you’re currently receiving for your mental health.
+For example, if you have support from mental health services.

 The time it takes to complete an assessment depends on each individual circumstance.
-Sometimes we need longer to understand your mental health needs.
+Sometimes we need longer to understand your mental health and care needs.

 For many people, family members and carers play an important role in supporting their wellbeing and can be involved in our assessments if this were something you would like.
 We can also provide information about family and carer support agencies.